“The ultimate symbol of Norman glory”

 Winding up your visit

-Before heading out of town, check out the many churches and the beautiful St Patrick’s Cathedral.
+Before leaving town, check out the many churches and the beautiful St Patrick’s Cathedral.
 The Cathedral was rebuilt many times since the first church in 433.
 The tower on the west side dates back to mid 14th century, and the rest of the building was built in 1803.
 In 1955 it was designated as a Cathedral.
 It has a beautiful interior with dramatic stained glass in the west window.

 If you are looking for a quick pit stop in Marcie Regan’s Pub on your walk back (see pic in our gallery below), a perfectly warm, authentic, and inviting establishment.
 Drink a beer and absorb the views while winding down your time here.
 Strike up a conversation with a local, or maybe you will be lucky enough to hear the local break out in song.